-The MDD team identifies and selects high quality investment strategies and monitors the universe of approved strategies.
-The MDD analysts team focuses on all investment and sustainability-related elements of an investment strategy, such as organization, team, investment, portfolio construction, process, track record, etc. MDD's research reports include a thorough sustainability due diligence and a separate sustainability rating.
-For all strategies, MDD analysts assess the asset management company in charge of the strategy on its commitment to and transparency on ESG investing.
+- The MDD team identifies and selects high quality external investment strategies and monitors the universe of approved strategies.
+The MDD analyst team focuses on all investment and sustainabilityrelated elements of an investment strategy, such as organization, team, investment, portfolio construction, process, track record, etc. MDD's research reports include a thorough sustainability due diligence and a separate sustainability rating. - For all strategies, MDD analysts assess the External Investment Manager's commitment to and transparency on sustainable investing.
 They also assess to what extent, and at what stages, ESG criteria are integrated into the investment strategies and effectively considered in the investment process and the portfolio.
-This analysis is carried out by means of a questionnaire sent via the Management Company's proprietary platform, Deeligenz, as well as during meetings with the professionals involved in the strategy (e.g., portfolio managers, financial analysts, ESG analysts, management team, etc.).
+This analysis is conducted by means of a questionnaire sent via the Management Company's proprietary platform, Deeligenz, as well as during meetings with the professionals involved in the strategy (e.g., portfolio managers, financial analysts, ESG analysts, management team, etc.).
 The Management Company's in-depth analysis is based on a "5-P approach": Parent, People, Process, Portfolio and Performance.
-Each of the previously outlined aspects is evaluated and ultimately leads to a final rating of the strategy.
-As part of the monitoring process, the MDD team periodically reviews the performance of the strategy to ensure that it remains aligned with the investment style of the portfolio.
-The MDD team provides transparency and regular monitoring of the strategy's portfolio.
-ESG ratings and other sustainable characteristics of the portfolio's underlying assets are also monitored regularly.
-In addition, MDD analysts meet periodically with portfolio managers to discuss recent performance as well as recent transactions to monitor alignment with promoted environmental and/or social characteristics.
-To prepare for the meeting, MDD analysts send out a monitoring questionnaire using the Management Company's proprietary platform, Deeligenz, with questions related to the portfolio, performance, and ESG factors.
-During the calls, portfolio managers clarify if there were any changes in the team and processes.
-Analysts and investment managers also discuss recent engagements and milestones during the period.
-In addition, MDD analysts monitor any significant events that may affect the portfolio, e.g., with respect to their investments, financial and ESG analysts, investment process, engagement capacity.
-Each change may affect the strategy's 5-P based rating, which may result in a change in the strategy's ratings, including the sustainability rating.
+Each of the previously outlined aspects is evaluated and leads to a final rating of the strategy. - As part of the monitoring process, the MDD team reviews the performance of the strategy monthly to ensure that it remains aligned with the investment style of the portfolio.
+The MDD team has the transparency and regularly monitors the External Investment Manager strategy's portfolio.
+ESG ratings and other sustainable characteristics of the portfolio's underlying assets are monitored regularly.
+In addition, the MDD analysts have quarterly meetings with the portfolio managers to discuss recent performance as well as recent transactions to monitor alignment with the initially selected investment and sustainability philosophy.
+To prepare for the meeting, MDD analysts send out a monitoring questionnaire using the management company's proprietary platform, Deeligenz, with questions related to the portfolio, performance, and sustainability.
+During the calls, the External Investment Manager clarifies if there have been any changes in the team and processes.
+Analysts and investment managers also discuss their recent engagements and milestones during the period.
+In addition, the MDD analysts monitor any remarkable events that may affect the External Investment Manager portfolio managers, e.g., with respect to their investments, financial and ESG analysts, investment process, capacity for engagement.
+Each change may affect the strategy's rating based on the 5-Ps, which may lead to a change in the strategy's ratings, including the sustainability rating.